Before using Propspeed, we had as much as 4 inches of growth on the propeller shaft. With Propspeed applied, our running gear is now free of growth.

 Yankee Freedom III

-As the name would suggest, Yankee Freedom III is the third vessel in the fleet, having replaced Yankee Freedom II in 2012.
+As its name suggests, Yankee Freedom III is the third vessel in the fleet, having replaced Yankee Freedom II in 2012.
+The ferry covers 150 miles seven days a week year-round, with a working speed of 29 knots and passenger capacity of 175.

-Yankee Freedom’s captain, Rick knew there was a solution out there, having heard rave reviews of Propspeed from boat owners around Florida and the Carribean.
+Yankee Freedom III’s captain Rick knew there was a solution out there, having heard rave reviews of Propspeed from boat owners throughout Florida and the Caribbean.
+The powerful adherence of Propspeed’s etch combined with the environmental benefits of using a biocide-free foul-release system rather than traditional antifoul made Propspeed the obvious choice.

 Yankee freedom promptly had Propspeed applied to the vessels Props and shafts at their next haul, and have made sure it’s on the job list at each annual haul.